 In response, Yegor Ligachev and other moderate reformers began to organize their own forces in the center and on the right behind a different strategy: they, too, would trumpet the need for perestroika, but in addition they would attack the radical ideas of the Gorbachev camp as being irresponsible and unsocialist.
 They would, in effect, protect many of the Party officials, bureaucrats, and organizations Gorbachev and his group could no longer tolerate.1 Since the summer of 1987, the dispute between the two groups, which are in fact loose coalitions, has been increasing in intensity, injecting a strong, if usually hidden, struggle for power into the efforts of both sides.

 The special conference of five thousand Party delegates, which ended on July 1, has made this struggle fiercer and more visible, but has in no way resolved it.
 The conference, and the preparations for it, have demonstrated the current limits to the power of both camps, highlighting the weaknesses of each as much as their strengths.
 On balance, history may well see the conference as a loss on points for the Gorbachev program, though not necessarily for Gorbachev personally.
 The Soviet leader seemed to move toward the political center, and may thus have made his own position more secure, at least for now.

-What are the broad contours of the course the Gorbachevites have tried to take since their leader became secretary general of the Party in March 1985?
+What are the broad contours of the course the Gorbachevites3 have tried to take since their leader became secretary general of the Party in March 1985?
 This is a necessary backdrop to the analysis of the political struggles of the last year.
 What is truly striking about the Gorbachevite strategy, as it evolves, is its remarkable parallels with Khrushchev’s strategy over the four years after he took over the top Party job in September 1953.
-Both men went about trying to shake up and reform deeply entrenched, conservative bureaucracies in similar ways; and these bureaucracies resisted their efforts …
+Both men went about trying to…

 This article is available to online subscribers only.